j4esong/georush/README.md

-scuffed attempt at a game in Java
+attempt at a game engine in Java